 Some people talk about 'getting therapy', 'counselling'. 'seeing a psychotherapists' and you may wonder if there is a difference.

 Counselling and Psychotherapy are more similar than they may be different and 'therapy' probably covers both.
 I offer a counselling service.
 It is a talking therapy.
-My training is in Integrative Counselling which means I have done training in lots of approaches which I can use to match individuals during our work.
-If we are stuck on an issue, I can offer various approaches which include CBT, art therapy and psychodynamic, that may resolve the difficulty by using alternative methods.
-These methods may involve doing some artwork or a visualisation.
-I suggest these ways but if you don't feel comfortable then I won't force it on you.
+My training is in Integrative Counselling which means my basic approach is Person Centred and that I have done training in lots of approaches which I can use to match individuals during our work.
+If we are stuck on an issue, I can offer various approaches which include CBT, some form of art therapy and psychodynamic methods, that may resolve the difficulty by using alternative methods.

 Generally people will feel an improvement in their relationships, feel more confident and be able to take more risks in their personal lives to achieve their goals with the help of counselling.